MPI-BGC-Functional-Biogeography/open-traits-network.github.io/_datasets/try.md

 taxon: Tracheophyta
 eventDate: about 1900 to current
 paperDOIcitation: https://www.doi.org/10.1111/j.1365-2486.2011.02451.x
-description: The TRY database is a growing compilation of vascular plant traits (also mosses and lichens) including published (>10,000 original publications) and unpublished data.
+description: The TRY database is a curated and growing compilation of vascular plant traits (also mosses, lichens and fungi) including published and unpublished data.
 TRY started in 2007.
-As of today, there are 12 mio trait records.
+As of today, there are about 12 mio trait records.
 taxaList: 280,000 plant taxa
 usefulClasses: Mostly in-situ measurements on plant individuals
 dataStandard: Standardization of traits according to http://top-thesaurus.org/; standardization of taxonomy based on http://www.theplantlist.org/